xtk93x/Leaflet.TileLayer.ColorFilter/README.md

 ## Upgrading to Leaflet.TileLayer.ColorFilter v2.x

 If you are using Leaflet 1.x, you can either continue using `v1.2.5` of this plugin without any changes (see the [v1.2.5](https://github.com/xtk93x/Leaflet.TileLayer.ColorFilter/blob/1.2.5/README.md)) or upgrade to `v2.x` by following the steps below.
-To use Leaflet 2.0, you must use `v2.x` of this plugin.
+To use Leaflet 2, you must use `v2.x` of this plugin.

 When upgrading to `v2.x`, you will need to:

 - Update the imports according to the Leaflet version you are using.

-    - For older versions of Leaflet, such as 0.7.0 and 1.9.4, you should use `leaflet-tilelayer-colorfilter-global.min.js`.
-    - For Leaflet 2.0 in Global Script mode, you should use `leaflet-tilelayer-colorfilter-global.min.js`.
+    - For Leaflet 2 in **Global Script mode** (or Leaflet 1.x and older), use `leaflet-tilelayer-colorfilter-global.min.js`.
-    - For Leaflet 2.0 in Module mode, you should use `leaflet-tilelayer-colorfilter.min.js`.
+    - For Leaflet 2 in **Module mode**, use `leaflet-tilelayer-colorfilter.min.js`.

 - Update your code to use the new syntax.
 For the correct syntax, refer to the example that matches your Leaflet version: [Leaflet 1.x and older](#leaflet-1x-and-older), [Leaflet 2.x Global](#leaflet-2x-global), or [Leaflet 2.x Module](#leaflet-2x-module).
 In summary: